fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 ###### Note

 TensorFlow 2.0 (beta) was[]{#idm45728465484472} released in June 2019,
 making TensorFlow much easier to use.
-The first edition of this book used TF 1, while this edition uses TF 2.
+The first edition of this course used TF 1, while this edition uses TF 2.